Marieke Koekkoek: Politics

 Koekkoek joined the new pro-European party Volt in 2018 after she had been a member of Democrats 66.
 She was involved in creating the party's European platform and participated in the 2019 European Parliament election in the Netherlands as Volt's 22nd candidate.

 She was placed fourth on the party list in the 2021 general election and again helped write the platform.
 Koekkoek campaigned on LGBT rights and on immigration.
 She wanted the procedure for asylum seekers to become quicker, and she wanted them to have the right to work and to learn the Dutch language while awaiting the results of their asylum application.
 Even though Volt won three seats in the election, Koekkoek was elected to the House of Representatives because of her 37,093 preference votes at the expense of Volt's third candidate, Ernst Boutkan.
 Koekkoek was one of three candidates in the 2021 election who were elected due to their preference votes.
 In late 2022, the House of Representatives passed a motion by Koekkoek and Hülya Kat (D66) to have the government provide free period products to low-income households.
-Koekkoek called it a start and advocating making them free for everyone.
+Koekkoek called it a start and advocated making them free for everyone.
+She vacated her seat between 15 March and 5 July 2023 to go on a parental leave and was temporarily replaced by Ernst Boutkan.

-In the House, she is on the following committees:
+In the House, she was on the following committees: